E-backtesting: Choosing the betting process

 Any choice of the betting strategy $\boldsymbol \lambda$ yields a valid and non-asymptotic test, and here $T\to \infty$ is taken only to discuss optimality of the power.
 The asymptotic optimality results in Theorem \ref{th:opt} are based on strong, and perhaps unrealistic, assumptions; they are imposed for technical reasons.
-Nevertheless, we obtain some useful insight on the comparison between the GREE and GREL.
-Intuitively, the GREE method should outperform the GREL method when the backtest e-statistics $e(L_t,r_t,z_t)$, $t\in\N$, are iid and $(r_t,z_t)$ is not informative about how to choose $\lambda_t$ (i.e., they are noises), while the GREL method should outperform the GREE method when the losses $L_t$, $t\in\N$, are iid and $(r_t,z_t)$ is informative about how to choose $\lambda_t$; recall that GREL uses the information of $(r_t,z_t)$ whereas GREE does not.
-Moreover, we expect the asymptotic optimality results to hold (approximately) without strong assumptions on the risk predictions $(r_t,z_t)_{t\in\N}$ as imposed in Theorem \ref{th:opt}.
+Nevertheless, we obtain some useful insight on the comparison between GREE and GREL.
+Intuitively, the GREE method should outperform the GREL method when the backtest e-statistics $e(L_t,r_t,z_t)$, $t\in\N$, are iid and $(r_t,z_t)$ is not informative about how to choose $\lambda_t$ (i.e., they are noise), while the GREL method should outperform the GREE method when the losses $L_t$, $t\in\N$, are iid and $(r_t,z_t)$ is informative on how to choose $\lambda_t$;\footnote{In this case, we can statistically infer the value of $\rho(L_{t})$ from past data, and thus the values of $(r_t,z_t)$ are informative about whether it is likely an over-prediction (which means we should choose a large $\lambda_t$) or an under-prediction (which means we should choose a small or zero $\lambda_t$).} recall that GREL uses $(r_t,z_t)$ whereas GREE does not.
 We illustrate the insights for the comparison between the GREE and GREL methods through Example \ref{rem:diff} below.
 In most practical cases, we do not know clear patterns of the losses and forecasts as they arrive sequentially over time.
-In this sense, the GREM method is recommended because Theorem \ref{th:opt} suggests that it would perform well in all the cases where either the GREE or the GREL method is asymptotically optimal.
+In this sense, the GREM method is recommended.

 \begin{example} Let the size of training data be $l=10$, the sample size for testing be $n=1,000$, and $Z_1,\dots,Z_{n+l}$ be iid samples simulated from the standard normal distribution.
 We report the average performance of backtesting methods over $1,000$ simulations. \begin{enumerate}[(a)] \item The iid condition of the whole backtest e-statistics implies that the GREE method works better than the GREL method when losses and risk forecasts exhibit co-movements over time.
 Such situations are common in the financial market; for instance, risk forecasts will increase over time when a company is extending its business.
 Assume that $L_t=(1+t/(n+l))Z_t$ for $t\in [n+l]$.
 This model represents the case where the financial institution's investment generates iid cash flow but the institution increases the investment amount over time.
 Following the increasing trend of the investment, the risk forecaster announces the under-estimated forecasts of $\VaR_{0.95}(L_t|\mathcal{F}_{t-1})$ and $\ES_{0.95}(L_t|\mathcal{F}_{t-1})$ as $z_t=1.48(1+t/(n+l))$ and $r_t=1.86(1+t/(n+l))$, respectively, for $t\in [n+l]$.
 Figure \ref{fig:GREE} plots the realized losses $L_t$, ES forecasts $r_t$, and the e-processes obtained by the GRO, GREE, GREL and GREM methods for $t=l+1,\dots,n+l$.